Dual Enrollment

 - Requirements – Must be entering 11th.
 GPA 2.5+.
 Pre-ACT or ACT Composite of at least 19 with subs-scores of at least 19 (Math) and 18 (English)

-- Certification of Technical Studies in Patient Care Technician
+- Patient Care Technician

 - Coursework includes industry-specific coursework such as Nursing Assistant, Phlebotomy, EKG, Medical Terminology, and Medical Office Assistant.